inq-team/einarc/README.md

 Installation of Einarc involves following things:

 * `./configure` (generates `Makefile.config` and `src/raid/config.rb`)
-* `make download` to download all the proprietary tools; doing so means you've read and agreed to the agreements & licenses listed above.
+* `make` to download all the proprietary tools, unpack them and build Einarc's files; you'll be asked if you've read and agreed to the agreements & licenses listed above.
-* `make` to build Einarc's files
 * `make install` to install everything

 Documentation